 It has been said that frats in Pennsylvania set up two triangles of six with a center cup, and the triangles don’t merge to the middle until someone makes it into the center cup.
 Initially set aside, when both teams have made it, they cheers and drink.

 Balls Back: Everywhere has a variation of some sort on their balls back rule.
 Whether it’s unlimited tosses until a miss, or just one throw regardless of the outcome, it’ll depend on the house rules.
 In Arizona, if you and your teammate make the same cup on the same turn, it counts for three cups.
 Their reasoning?
 Because it’s “awesome”—naturally.
+In New York, on table rollbacks entitle the shooter to a ‘behind the back’ shot.

 Getting Skunked: If one team wins by making all their shots before the other team can even sink a cup, losing team runs around the house naked.
 This is a surprisingly well-known rule all over, but depressingly not part of official tournaments.